-China's Xi's lays out his vision as party congress begins
+China's Xi lays out his vision as pivotal meeting begins

 "There is a fundamental improvement in the environment and the goal of building a beautiful China is basically attained."

-He didn't mention the escalating tensions over North Korea's nuclear and missile program although, as he listed the country's accomplishments, he briefly touched on the South China Sea, where China has reclaimed land, turning reefs and sandbars into military bases in defiance of an international court ruling.

-"Construction on islands and reefs South China Sea has seen steady growth," he said.

-He also warned against "separatist activity" and had strong words for Taiwan, which is regarded as a breakaway province, saying that reunification was key to realizing China's "national rejuvenation."
+Xi also warned against "separatist activity" and had strong words for Taiwan, which is regarded as a breakaway province, saying that reunification was key to realizing China's "national rejuvenation."

+"China will never pursue development at the expense of others' interests, but nor will China ever give up its legitimate rights and interests," Xi said.